henryhyw/henryhyw.github.io/menu/about.md

 *Scroll to see more*

 Another passion of mine is coding.
 I enjoy creating functional programs from scratch.
 It's thrilling to see lines of code come together to build something real and impactful.
-Feel free to check out my [Projects](https://henryhyw.github.io/projects.html).
+Feel free to check out some of my [Early Projects](https://henryhyw.github.io/early.html).

 <script>
   // Array of image filenames